mickfuzz/phd4/_posts/thesis_chapters/2025-7-8-Conclusion.md

 There is a potential tension between instrumental agency and transformative agency.

-### The value and processes of creating space for emergent practices.
+#### Recap / concuding comments, the value and processes of creating space for emergent practices and agency

-In the last chapter there was discussion on
-- metaphors for creating space, harbours, walled gardens
+Returing to metaphors for creating space, harbours, and jam sessions,

 These metaphorical ideas have implications for practitioners that can be framed perhaps best as tensions.